au-zen/TradingAgents/README.md

 ```

 > For `online_tools`, we recommend enabling them for experimentation, as they provide access to real-time data.
 The agents' offline tools rely on cached data from our **Tauric TradingDB**, a curated dataset we use for backtesting.
 We're currently in the process of refining this dataset, and we plan to release it soon alongside our upcoming projects.
 Stay tuned!

+### Embedding Models

+TradingAgents uses embedding models for semantic search and memory retrieval:

+- **OpenAI/OpenRouter**: Uses `text-embedding-ada-002` for compatibility
+- **Ollama (Local)**: Uses `nomic-embed-text:latest` for high-quality local embeddings
+- **Other providers**: Falls back to `text-embedding-ada-002`

+The embedding model is automatically selected based on your chosen LLM provider in the CLI.

 You can view the full list of configurations in `tradingagents/default_config.py`.